-Andie Alexander is a doctoral student in American Religious Cultures at Emory University in Atlanta, GA, USA.
+Andie Alexander is a doctoral student in American Religious Cultures at Emory University in Atlanta, GA, USA, and as of spring 2021, is the Co-Editor of the RSP.
 She is interested in identity construction, boundary formation, and rhetorics of experience.
 Her work examines the ways in which post-9/11 rhetorics of inclusivity and pluralism implicitly Americanize and Protestantize Muslims in the US.

-Andie works as an RSP Website Editor and Transcript Editor as well as being an occasional podcast contributor.
-She currently serves on the Executive Council of the North American Association for the Study of Religion.
-Andie is also a member of the international scholarly collaborative Culture on the Edge and is the Online Curator of that blog.
-Her website can be accessed here.
+In addition to her work at the RSP, Andie serves on the Executive Council of the North American Association for the Study of Religion.
+She is also a member of the international scholarly collaborative Culture on the Edge and is the Online Curator of that blog.

 What happens when scholars take seriously the human-focused study of religious practices?
 In this episode, Willi Braun joins Andie Alexander to discuss the importance of critical approaches in the study of religion.

-In the RSP’s first episode on Jainism, Dr. Ellen Gough joins Andie Alexander to discuss what she terms “tantracization,” a method for thinking about the process of establishing something as tantric.
+In the RSP’s first episode on Jainism, Dr. Ellen Gough joins Andie Alexander to discuss what she terms “tantricization,” a method for thinking about the process of establishing something as tantric.

 Who will be the weakest link in our 2020 MidYear Special?!